-During 2018-2019, programme income decreased by £0.1 million to £0.8 million (2017-2018: £0.9 million).
-The decrease resulted mainly from lower commission received from Computershare Investor Services PLC due to lower secondary market trading activity in the gilt purchase and sale service.
+During 2019-2020, programme income remained constant at £0.8 million (2018-2019: £0.8 million).
+There were similar levels of commission received from Computershare Investor Services PLC due to the comparable secondary market trading activity in the gilt purchase and sale service.